SarahG-579462/sg_multikits/README.md

 - multikit base multiclasses, with user input (DONE v0.1)
 - multikit base multiclasses, create all possible multikit combos and deploy.
 - multikit Druids as Pseudo-clerics (and Pseudo-rangers if user wants cleric-druid combo).
+- multikit rangers as pseudo-clerics, for more multi possibilities
 - multikit Paladins as Pseudo-clerics (and pseudo-rangers for paladin-cleric builds)
 - multikit Sorcerers via QD's code, maybe allow for pseudo-fighters via innate spellcasting
 - multikit Shamans via Subtledoctor's code